 Methods for propagation of roses bush

-Raising roses by dividing the bush, shoots and sprouts
+Breeding roses by dividing the bush, shoots and sprouts

 Propagation of roses by offspring

-Rose cultivation by layering
+Breeding roses by layering

-Many roses form underground shoots that turn into terrestrial ones, and if they are pinned to loose soil, they will take independent roots.
-Having chosen a suitable shoot, the leaves are removed, a small incision is made on one of the buds at the beginning of the stem (in order to stimulate root growth in this place), and laid in the prepared grooves, sprinkled with fertile soil and rammed.
-The top of the shoot is left on the surface, which is leveled and tied to a peg.
-It is necessary to ensure that the soil near the shoot is constantly moistened.
-When the layer is well rooted, it is transplanted to a new place.
-Thus, a new rose bush is formed.
+Many roses form underground shoots that turn into above-ground ones, and if they are pinned to loose soil they will take independent roots.
+Having chosen a suitable shoot, remove the leaves, make a small incision on one of the buds at the beginning of the stem (to stimulate root growth in this place), and place it in prepared grooves, sprinkle it with fertile soil and compact it.

 This method is suitable for climbing roses and shrubs with long stems.